slidevjs/slidev/README.md

 ## Motivation

-I am making this because I found myself spend too much on layouting and styling slides when using apps like PowerPoint / Keynote / Google Slides.
+I am making this because I found myself spending too much on layouting and styling slides when using apps like PowerPoint / Keynote / Google Slides.
 When sharing code snippets, I would also need to use other tools to generate the highlighted code as images over and over again.
 Which are just not ideal to me.

 So as a frontend developer, why not solve it the way that fits better with what I am good that?